Dances of Manipur: Yelhou Jagoi

 Yelhou Jagoi includes all the dances performed during the Lai Haraoba festival, mainly by the Maibis.
 Some of them are Laiching Jagoi, Nungnao Jagoi, Panthoibi Jagoi, Longkhon Jagoi, Paton, Thang Thaba and Phibul Jagoi.
 Thougal Jagoi also comes under Yelhou Jagoi.

 Luivat Pheizak

-Luivat Pheizak is one of most popular dances of the Tangkhul Naga community of Manipur.
+Luivat Pheizak is one of the most popular dances of the Tangkhul Naga community of Manipur.
 The dance depicts the different stages of cultivation and the simple lifestyle of the community.
 It is performed during all traditional festivals in the state.

 Thabal Chongba

-Thabal Chongba (dancing by moonlight) is a Manipuri folk dance traditionally performed during the festival of Yaoshang in India.
+Thabal Chongba (dancing by moonlight) is a Manipuri folk dance that is traditionally performed during the festival of Yaoshang in India.
 In the dance, participants join hands in a circle, hop on one foot and swing their free legs across, slowly advancing.

 Dances of Kom Tribe

-Reiving Lam, Salin Lam (Celebration of harvesting festival), Buntak Lam, Dar Lam (Bell dance), Waikep Lam (War dance), etc.
+Reviving Lam, Salin Lam (Celebration of harvesting festival), Buntak Lam, Dar Lam (Bell dance), Waikep Lam (War dance), etc...